Mac OS X (10.7) - OS X Lion Overview

 - FileVault, Apple's method for encrypting sensitive information on a Mac, has been updated so that it supports encrypting the entire hard-drive.
 This is a change from the way FileVault previously worked, where it only encrypted your home directory.

 - Rosetta, a service that allowed older Mac applications designed for PowerPC to run on newer Intel Macs, will be removed in OS X Lion.
 As a result, some older applications will not work correctly with Lion.
-Please see Mac OS X (10.7) - Possible compatibility issues with OS X Lion for a list of applications used at UW-Madison that may have compatibility problems.
+Please see [Link for document 18976 is unavailable at this time.] for a list of applications used at UW-Madison that may have compatibility problems.